 If a child is struggling in the classroom, how do you identify possible difficulties, and what steps do you take?

 If a child does not make adequate progress, we request parents to get their child assessed externally by relevant professionals.
-The LS teacher then consults and liaises with staff, parents and external agencies to put in place an individualised educational plan.
-The LS teacher ensures support is coordinated and targeted most effectively at the student.
+The learning support teacher then consults and liaises with staff, parents and external agencies to put in place an individualised educational plan.
+The learning support teacher ensures support is coordinated and targeted most effectively at the student.
 All stakeholders are clearly informed about the children on the learning support register so that they understand how best to contribute and support.
-We recognise that substantially better outcomes are achieved when all key people in and around the student’s learning environment are included in this initiative and are engaged in planning, supporting and implementing the educational program.
+We recognise that substantially better outcomes are achieved when all key people in and around the student’s learning environment are included in this initiative and are engaged in planning, supporting and implementing the educational programme.

-Note: Apart from EtonHouse Broadrick, our International School campus at Orchard campus, as well as Middleton International School, also provide learning support too.
+Note: Apart from EtonHouse Broadrick, EtonHouse Orchard as well as Middleton International School also provide learning support.

 What dedicated facilities are provided on campus for children with different learning preferences?

-At Stamford, we have robust team of multi-disciplinary professionals comprised of Academic Support and Extension Teachers, School Counsellors, Occupational Therapists, Speech-Language Therapists, Behavioural Specialists, Special Education Teachers, as well as in-class Support Teachers.
+At Stamford American, we have robust team of multi-disciplinary professionals comprised of academic support and extension teachers, school counsellors, occupational therapists, speech-language therapists, behavioural specialists, special education teachers, as well as in-class support teachers.
 Utilising a multi-tiered system of support, our services increase and decrease according to the needs of each child.

 Are there support services provided at the school and how closely do they work with the teachers and staff?
 In addition, how open is the school to working with external support services?